What is continuous performance management?

 When I worked in a job where performance was only reviewed annually, in the months leading up to the performance review, I would start making notes of any important points, ideas, or issues I wanted to raise.
 I essentially saved it all up until that one day.
 This meant that not only was around 6-9 months of feedback missed, it also meant that my company only had the opportunity to act on my feedback once a year.
 Imagine how much the company could have improved if they were aware of all the issues and opportunities as they happened?

 Take for example, team members who are unhappy about an unrealistic workload.
 If the company is made aware of this, they can fix it by adjusting deadlines, re-allocating work or increasing resources.
-This not only has a direct effect on the team, in terms of addressing their workload problem, but when they feel heard, and that the organization cares about them and is working to solve their problems, then they will feel more valued, committed and engaged.
+This not only has a direct effect on the team, in terms of addressing their workload problem, but when they feel heard, and that the organisation cares about them and is working to solve their problems, then they will feel more valued, committed and engaged.
 And that in itself flows back into the business in the form of increased productivity and performance!

 In today’s workplace, annual reviews simply aren’t enough to keep up with the rapidly changing and uncertain environment, both internally and externally, and, they don’t have that much of an impact on performance.
 Continuous performance management is a smarter way to encourage performance and enhance engagement.
 Your people, leaders, customers and bottom line will all thank you for it.